openstack/openstack-manuals/doc/ha-guide/source/shared-database-configure.rst

    wsrep_sst_method=rsync

 Configuring mysqld
 -------------------

-While all of the configuration parameters available to the standard MySQL, MariaDB or Percona XtraDB database server are available in Galera Cluster, there are some that you must define an outset to avoid conflict or unexpected behavior.
+While all of the configuration parameters available to the standard MySQL, MariaDB, or Percona XtraDB database servers are available in Galera Cluster, there are some that you must define an outset to avoid conflict or unexpected behavior.

-- Ensure that the database server is not bound only to to the localhost, ``127.0.0.1``.
+- Ensure that the database server is not bound only to the localhost:
+  ``127.0.0.1``.
 Also, do not bind it to ``0.0.0.0``.
-It makes ``mySQL`` bind to all IP addresses on the machine including the virtual IP address, which will cause ``HAProxy`` not to start.
-Instead, bind it to the management IP address of the controller node to enable access by other nodes through the management network:
+Binding to the localhost or ``0.0.0.0`` makes ``mySQL`` bind to all IP addresses on the machine, including the virtual IP address causing ``HAProxy`` not to start.
+Instead, bind to the management IP address of the controller node to enable access by other nodes through the management network:

   .. code-block:: ini